Hot Water and Hurricanes

 - interpret sea surface temperature images and animations to identify warm water ocean currents;

 - interpret image data that show various measures of heat in the Gulf of Mexico before and after Hurricane Katrina; and

-- access and interpret current Tropical Cyclone Heat Potential images.
+- access and interpret current Tropical Cyclone Heat Potential, Sea Surface Temperature, and Sea Height Anomaly data images.

 Context for Use

 This lab should follow the hands-on activities of Lab 7.
 It requires a computer for every one or two students, and should take one or two class periods to complete.
-Student computers need to have ImageJ, a free image processing application, installed and available for use.
-Additionally, they need to be able to download and expand compressed .zip files that contain data images.
+Student computers need to have Google Earth installed and available for use.
+(Note: If using the Chrome browser, there is an online version available.)
+Additionally, they need to be able to download and save .kmz files that contain data images.

 Activity Overview and Teaching Materials

 Students are introduced to the concept of specific heat and watch a short video demonstration of a "trick" that depends on the high specific heat of water.
 They calculate the amount of energy a given volume of water absorbs as its temperature is increased.
-Students view a prepared animation of the Gulf Stream current, then download a .zip archive containing an animation of the Loop Current.
-They use ImageJ, a public domain image processing application, to step through the animation and manipulate its color display.
-Students download a .zip files that contain animations: the change in Tropical Cyclone Heat Potential as Katrina passed.
-Finally, students access real-time images for tropical cyclone heat potential to assess the current heat conditions of the Gulf of Mexico.
+They also view a video and read a short text about ocean heat and the Gulf Stream from NOAA NESDIS.
+Students work with the NOAA View Data Exploration Tool to view and animate data for the Loop Current.
+They use NOAA View to view visual datasets and download kmz files for use with Google Earth to observe and analyze change in various ocean parameters as Katrina passed.
+Finally, students return to NOAA View to access and view real-time images for tropical cyclone heat potential to assess the current heat conditions of the Gulf of Mexico.